-Table 11-2 Concurrent Manager table on the Processes tab
+Table 11-2 Concurrent Manager table on the Processes tab Concernent Manager table on the Treeseese tab

 In addition, this tab displays a History graph that illustrates the availability of the Concurrent Manager processes over time, as follows:

 - Processes Target-the total number of Concurrent Manager processes on a particular day. - Processes Target OK and Processes Target Missed-represent the average number of running processes on that day and whether the target was hit or not.